Axia-Tech/AXIA-wiki/docs/maintain/maintain-sync.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-If you're building dapps or products on a Substrate-based chain like AXIACoin, AXIALunar or a custom Substrate implementation, you probably want the ability to run a node-as-a-back-end.
+If you're building dapps or products on a Substrate-based chain like AXIA, AXIALunar or a custom Substrate implementation, you probably want the ability to run a node-as-a-back-end.
 After all, it's always better to rely on your own infrastructure than on a third-party-hosted one in this brave new decentralized world.

-This guide will show you how to connect to [AXIACoin network](https://axiacoin.network/), but the same process applies to any other [Substrate](https://substrate.dev/docs/en/)-based chain.
+This guide will show you how to connect to [AXIA network](https://AXIA.network/), but the same process applies to any other [Substrate](https://substrate.dev/docs/en/)-based chain.
 First, let's clarify the term _full node_.